xzgamesstudio/DeathEngine/TECHNICAL.md

 ### ARGENT

-A voicing, not a "sound like someone else" button.
+A voicing, not a "sound like Mick" button.
 It applies a fixed set of offsets on top of whatever you have dialled in, pushing the whole chain toward the industrial end: more weight underneath, less mid, a much dirtier power amp, the cab resonance moved down, and the low band clamped hard so all that weight stays